MJWcodr/hetzner-dns-api/README.md

 # hetzner-dns-api
-A wrapper for the Hetzner DNS API
+A python wrapper for the Hetzner DNS API